-(1) Termination by the Company without Cause or by the covered executive for Good Reason, in either case, on or within 12 months following a Change in Control event.

-Prior to a Change in Control, the amount of any annual bonus is as determined by the Compensation Committee and payable at the same time that annual bonuses such fiscal year are paid to other similar executives of the Company.
-On or after a Change in Control, a lump sum payment equal to two times the greater of the most rec (i) annual bonus paid to the covered executive or (ii) covered executive's annual bonus opportunity, payable when the release executed by the executive in connection we the termination becomes irrevocable.
-The annual bonus opportunity for Ms. McLauchlin is calculated in accordance with the STIP.
+- (1) Termination by the Company without Cause or by the covered executive for Good Reason, in either case, on or within 12 months following a Change in Control event. - (2) Prior to a Change in Control, the amount of any annual bonus is as determined by the Compensation Committee and payable at the same time that annual bonuse for such fiscal year are paid to other similar executives of the Company.
+On or after a Change in Control, a lump sum payment equal to two times the greater of t most recent (i) annual bonus paid to the covered executive or (ii) covered executive's annual bonus opportunity, payable when the release executed by the execut in connection with the termination becomes irrevocable.
+The annual bonus opportunity amounts for Mr. Simmes, Ms. McLauchlin and Ms. Newman are calculat in accordance with the STIP. - (3) Prior to a Change in Control, continued payment of base salary then in effect for 12 months immediately following the date of termination.
+On or after a Change Control, continued payment of base salary then in effect for 24 months immediately following the date the release executed by the executive in connection with t termination becomes irrevocable.

-- (3) Prior to a Change in Control, continued payment of base salary then in effect for 12 months immediately following the date of termination.
-On or after a Change in Control, continued payment of base salary then in effect for 24 months immediately following the date the release executed by the executive in connection with the termination becomes irrevocable. - (4) Reflects the value of unvested Phantom Units held on September 30, 2021 that would experience accelerated vesting due to termination of employment.
-If the executive's employment is terminated after a Change in Control that occurs prior to the vesting date(s), or in the event of a termination as the result of death or Disability then the Phantom Units will become fully vested assuming that any performance requirements were achieved at maximum levels.
+- (4) Reflects the value of unvested Phantom Units held on September 30, 2022 that would experience accelerated vesting due to termination of employment.
+If the executive's employment is terminated after a Change in Control that occurs prior to the vesting date(s), or in the event of a termination as the result of death or Disability, then the Phantom Units will become fully vested assuming that any performance requirements were achieved at maximum levels.
 In the event of termination of employment prior to a Change in Control, the unvested Phantom Units will vest on a pro-rated basis based on the percentage of the performance period for which the covered executive was actively employed by the Company and only to the extent performance objectives were ultimately achieved.
-The value of the Phantom Units in the table is calculated assuming performance requirements were achieved at maximum levels. - (5) Reflects the approximate cost to provide health care continuation benefits to the covered executive and his or her eligible dependents under COBRA for 12 months following termination, though if the covered executive's COBRA coverage terminates earlier, the actual cost would likely be less.
+The val of the Phantom Units in the table that vest upon achievement of a financial performance target is calculated assuming performance requirements were achieved a maximum levels.
+The Phantom Units that vest upon achievement of a specified share price are valued at \$0, since the applicable share price thresholds had not b satisfied as of September 30, 2022. - (5) Reflects the approximate cost to provide health care continuation benefits to the covered executive and his or her eligible dependents under COBRA for 12 mont following termination, though if the covered executive's COBRA coverage terminates earlier, the actual cost would likely be less.